Stefany93/email-admin-notify/README.markdown

 ### I am not getting an email when a user logs in as an admin

-That's because the default email address is the one you entered when you installed your WordPress and you no longer use the email in question, or at least not to often.
+That's because the default email address is the one you entered when you installed your WordPress and you no longer use the email in question, or at least not too often.

 ###Can I change the email address the notifications are being sent to?